 The Great Barrier Reef off the northern coast of Australia is the world’s largest coral reef system.
+An underwater dream stretching along the Queensland coast like nature’s own fairy tale.

-It really is a privilege to dive at the Great Barrier Reef.
-Since it’s a fragile environment, it’s very important to be careful and respectful of the marine life.
+It’s very important to be careful and respectful of the fragile marine life.
 I recently read a grim prediction that about 80 percent of the Great Barrier Reef will be destroyed in year 2030, due to the climate change.

 Comments